heymatthew/vim-rose-pine/README.md

-# Rosé Pine for Vim
+# Blinkenlights - Minimalistic themes for Vim and Neovim

-All natural pine, faux fur and a bit of soho vibes for the classy minimalist.

-A personal take on simplicity.
-This theme takes Rose Pine using colour to communicate a small number of semantic elements selected by the author.

-This assumes you're using a terminal that can support true colour, or a graphical vim like gvim.
+A personal take on simplicity using colour to communicate a small number of semantic elements.
+These themes assume you're using a terminal that can support true colour, or a graphical vim like gvim.

 ## Installation